 27. Revolut

 Revolut is a popular UK-based all-in-one finance app for spending, saving, and investing money.
-It has lower fees than any legacy bank while offering a faster and more reliable service.
-They are using the Ghost platform to announce product news and provide financial literacy to their users.
+It has lower fees than any legacy bank while offering faster, more reliable service.
+They use the Ghost platform to announce product news and provide financial literacy to their users.

 28. Airtable – For the Record